chefBrian/fantrax-baseball-plus/README.md

 - **FanGraphs** - pitcher cards show Stuff+, Location+, Pitching+, xFIP, and SIERA with percentile-style bars
 - **MLB Video** - inline video modal with filtered highlights
 - **Live Game** - red pulsing icon links directly to the live stream when a player's game is in progress.
 Exclusive broadcasts (Peacock, Apple TV+, ESPN, Netflix, TBS) link to the correct streaming platform instead of MLB.tv
+- **Light & Dark Mode** - injected panels and modals match Fantrax's theme automatically, with an Auto/Light/Dark override in the settings popup

 Links and stats appear in two places:
 - **Player modals** - larger icons next to the player name, with Statcast/FanGraphs panels and rolling xwOBA chart below